WE WILL FIGHT FOR YOUR RECOVERY

 Screening Requirements for All Medical Malpractice Suits in New Mexico

 Under the New Mexico Medical Malpractice Act, Section 41-5-14, all medical malpractice lawsuits against qualified healthcare providers and facilities must be screened by a panel chosen by the New Mexico Medical Review Commission.
 The panel generally includes three panel members from the medical profession and three panel members from the legal profession.
 The statute of limitations pauses during the panel review and restarts thirty days after the panel’s final decision.
+This also applies to outpatient healthcare facilities that are majority-owned and -controlled by a hospital.

 Contact an Experienced Medical Malpractice Lawyer Today